 【Function】

 This command initializes the FPGA logic for receiving/transmitting ALMA frame.

-User application should call this command per device file.
-In the product DRXP board, if the DRXPD_INIT command is executed for one interface, the other interface are not affected.
+Your application should call this command per device file.
+On a production DRXP board, if the DRXPD_INIT command is executed for one IF does not affect another IF.